Proposal Preparation

 EXPERTISE

-The advanced computing environment currently supports more than 300 applications and optimized libraries.
+The Advanced Computing environment currently supports more than 300 applications and optimized libraries.
 Experts in implementing and designing solutions in the three different variants of Unix, the Advanced Computing team also maintains industry research partnerships with IBM, Schrodinger, Open Eye, and DDN.

 SOFTWARE